(WOMR file photo)

 I lived in the metro Denver area for more than 16 years, 1989-2006, and the citizens of Denver are extremely loyal sports fans!
 If you don’t believe me try to bad mouth the Denver Broncos and see who long your hospital visit will be!!!
 They enthusiastically support the Denver Broncos, the Denver Nuggets, the University of Colorado sports teams, as well as the Colorado Avalanche year in and year out.
 Additionally, every mid July the whole metroplex gets behind the NHRA Mile Hi Nationals at Bandimere Speedway becomes better known as “Thunder Mountain” and the 8,000 hp, nitro burning Top Fuelers and Funny Cars rolls into town!

 However, there has always been this huge question mark in my mind as to why Denver, the city of Aurora in particular, refused to participate with Roger Penske, and later International Speedway Corp., in allowing that entity to build a NASCAR facility in that town.
-Back in 1999 Penske coordinated with the Bandimere family, owner of Bandimere Speedway to relocate their drag racing facility into the proposed new multi-purpose racing complex that Penske was going to build out near the Denver International Airport.
+Back in 1999 Penske coordinated with the Bandimere family, owner of Bandimere Speedway to relocate their drag racing facility, with the help of companies like removalists melbourne, into the proposed new multi-purpose racing complex that Penske was going to build out near the Denver International Airport.
 In fact, Aurora specifically passed an ordinance in 1999 that prohibited that city from offering any financial incentives to a race track builder!
 (Aurora is the city that borders DIA on it’s southern boundry.)

 That is pure stupidity gone to seed!

 A NASCAR race brings in tens of millions of dollars to the city coffers each of the 36 race weekends!
 However, that kind of narrow-minded thinking by the city of Aurora may be about to change!